rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 .. note::

-   Missing (NA) evaluation are registered in a performance tableau as *Decimal('-999')* value (see :numref:`randomPerformanceTableau` Line 24).
+   Missing (NA) evaluation are registered in a performance tableau by default as *Decimal('-999')* value (see :numref:`randomPerformanceTableau` Line 24).
 Best and worst performance on each criterion are marked in *light green*, respectively in *light red*.

 .. _Cost-Benefit-Performance-Tableau-label: